 How does it work at Fire Ring Farm? - Shareholders join us during January.
 We start our seeds in February planting in the ground in April and May.
 The harvest and pick up will start around the middle of June , and we hope to run until the middle of October.
 Once a week, on a set day and a set window of time, you will come to the farm to pick up your bag.
 One share is a bag of fresh, organic produce that a family of four will probably eat in about a week.
 If this seems like an inexact definition of 'share', that's because it is.
 Some weeks shareholders get 10-15 lbs. of produce, some weeks they only get 6-8 lbs.

 Why is it a good idea?
 Many small farms are moving to the CSA model for a variety of reasons.
 First, it guarantees a fresh, local harvest with as few "food miles" as possible.
 Food is grown for you, picked for you, and it all happens on a farm and by a farmer you know.
 Second, the CSA model is a way to ensure the continuance of small locally owned and operated farms, an increasing rarity these days.
 The CSA members share the risk and the rewards of farming.
 The shares are non-refundable; some years you get more than you expected, but there is always a chance you might get less some seasons.
 In essence, the idea is that the community makes a commitment to the farm and the farmer to stick it out through thick and thin.

-How do I become a member?Fire Ring Farm CSA shares are full for the 2018 growing season.
-To recieve information, have questions answered and be put on our contact list for the 2019 growing season please email me an informative note about yourself and how you found out about us atNancy@fireringfarm.com
+How do I become a member?Fire Ring Farm CSA shares are closed for the 2020 growing season.
+To recieve information, have questions answered and be put on our contact list for the 2021 growing season please email me an informative note about yourself and how you found out about us atNancy@fireringfarm.com